guildantix/eq-nag/guides/add-dot-timer.md

 ## Adding a DoT Timer

-DoT timers are easy to add with the DoT timer wizard.
+DoT timer triggers will only activate on your spells and will ignore the same spell cast by other players.
+They are easy to add with the DoT timer wizard.
 Start by finding the spell details page on alla and copying the URL.

 **_NOTE_** _It is important that you get the spell details and not the spell scroll item.
 Look for ```spell.html``` in the url.